Nazeh-Taha-Dev/branch-note/README.md

 ---

 ### 2. Personal Memory When Switching Branches 🧠
-If you frequently jump between branches, **Branch Note** acts as your personal reminder system.
+If you frequently jump between branches, **BranchPad** acts as your personal reminder system.
 You can leave notes specific to each branch to capture:
 - What you were working on
 - What still needs to be done
 - Important decisions or tricky logic